publiccodenet/blog/_posts/2021-05-6-april-2021-newsletter.md

 # Newsletter: April 2021

 Welcome to our April newsletter!
-April included 2 public holidays, so our month was a bit more relaxed than usual.
+April included two public holidays, so our month was a bit more relaxed than usual.

 Our highlights this month were: